 Are there any rules or habits that help you do your job more efficiently?

 I can think of three things.

 Being creative can be scary.
 Starting your own business and being self-motivated can be scary.
-In my experience fear is one of the main things that stop creative people achieving their goals.
-There is the fear of how to get started, the blank canvas, the blank page or blank music paper.
+In my experience, fear is one of the main things that stop creative people from achieving their goals.
+There is the fear of how to get started, the blank canvas, the blank page or the blank music paper.
 There is also the fear of what sort of reaction you’ll get when you put your work out there for the first time to try and get a paid job.
 There is the fear that your business will fail, that it will never get off the ground.
 There is a fear of not having a guaranteed income every month.
-Not pushing through the fear is the most common reason I’ve seen for creatives failing or never get started.
+Not pushing through the fear is the most common reason I’ve seen for creatives fail or never get started.
 You have to push through that fear whenever it comes along.
 It’s hard at first but it gets easier the more you do it.
 Eventually when you’ve got good enough at pushing through the fear, working creatively starts to feel like the most fun thing imaginable.
 But if you can’t push through that barrier you may never get to the fun part.

 Being a perfectionist is a double-edged sword and I’ve seen it both helpful and stop creatives from working at their best.
 You have to be a perfectionist in order to be really good at what you do.
 The downside is that nothing can ever really be perfect, so perfectionists can fall into the trap of never being able to finish anything.
 The trick I’ve found is to aim slightly above what you think you are able to achieve and work crazily hard to get there.
 Then be ready to recognise when you’ve reached the best you are capable of with the knowledge that you were never going to quite reach what you aimed for.